iPlantCollaborativeOpenSource/datastore-public/README.md

 -------

 Using the development `docker-compose.yml` configuration, the containers all log to `stdout`.
-The production docker compose configuration (`docker-compose-prod.yml`) configures the [Docker syslog driver][4] to direct all logs to the host system's syslog.
+The production configuration (see below) configures the [Docker syslog driver][4] to direct all logs to the host system's syslog.

 Production installation and configuration